 Alternatives in Action High School has over ten years of demonstrated success graduating students and preparing them for impactful lives in college, career, and community.
-Since 2001, we have engaged a diverse student body (97% of whom are students of color with diverse economic and English language learner backgrounds) in the creation of over 50 social action projects, hosted over 150 visitors wanting to learn more about the school’s innovative approach, and had our graduates accepted to colleges including UCLA, UC Davis, UC Santa Cruz, San Diego State University, Sacramento State University, San Francisco State University, and Mills College.
+Since 2001, we have engaged a diverse student body (97% of whom are students of color with diverse economic and English language learner backgrounds) in the creation of over 50 social action projects, hosted over 150 visitors wanting to learn more about the school’s innovative approach, and had our graduates accepted to colleges including UC Berkeley, UCLA, UC Davis, UC Santa Cruz, San Diego State University, Sacramento State University, San Francisco State University, and Mills College.

 “I came here because this school is different from other, normal high schools.
 AIAHS showed me that I can be a leader and actually make changes in the school if I feel like we need changes.
 This school showed me that I have a voice and the coaches can hear me … AIAHS has helped me change into a better person and a person who can lead.”
 Jazmine Hernandez, Class of 2018